Buying and Selling FAQs in Wyoming

 What is Wyoming's Sales and Use Tax?

-This is a one time fee levied when you first register a vehicle.
+This is a one-time fee levied when you first register a vehicle after a purchase.
 The tax fee is based on your county's tax rate.

 Is there a penalty if I'm late paying Wyoming's Sales and Use Tax?

-Indeed there is.
+Indeed there is a penalty for late payments.
 To avoid the fine, pay this tax within 50 days of purchasing your vehicle.
 If you don't pay within 50 days, you'll be slapped with a $25 fine.
-If you don't pay it within 61 days, you'll be penalized the greater of $25 or 10% of the tax due.
-Plus, starting on day 51 interest will be charged at 1% per month.
+If you don't pay it within 60 days, you'll be penalized the greater of $25 or 10% of the tax due.
+Plus, starting on the 51st day, interest will be charged at 1% per month.

-You can drive your vehicle with a temporary plate for 45 days from the date you bought it.
+You can drive your vehicle in Wyoming with a temporary plate for 45 days from the date you bought it.
+If you need an extension or have a special question about registering your vehicle, please contact the Wyoming Department of Transportation (DOT).

 If I can't find a certification label with my imported vehicle, how do I know if it complies with National Highway Traffic Safety Administration (NHTSA) standards?

 You must directly contact the vehicle's manufacturer.
-If you need assistance gathering contact information, call the NHTSA's Office of Vehicle Safety Compliance at (888) 327-4236.
+If you need assistance gathering contact information, look in your vehicle's owner manual or call the NHTSA's Office of Vehicle Safety Compliance at (888) 327-4236.

 If I'm importing a car into Wyoming, is it true I must have the undercarriage cleaned before shipping?